Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 Once this project is done, I'll be reading relative papers and develop an AI for this game.
 The AI is supposed to be used for learning strategies and making decks, but not against another player directly.

+## Interested in the Project

+I suggest you start reading the code from `dgisim/tests/test_game_state_machine.py`, which contains tests for the whole game flow.

 ## QA